ovh/docs/pages/bare_metal_cloud/dedicated_servers/configure-an-ipv6-in-a-vrack/guide.en-gb.md

 <img src="/images/102.png" alt="mange my vrack 02"/>
 <br/>

-On the left is listed possible options (eligible services to be configured).
+On the left side possible options are listed (eligible services to be configured).

 On the right you see what is already configured with your vRack.
-You have a IP section and you can add a new subnet clicking `Add sud network`{.action} button
+You have an IP section and you can add a new subnet clicking Add sub network{.action} button

 <img src="/images/103.png" alt="vrack select"/>
 <br/>